missionpinball/mpf-docs/config/servos.rst

 ~~~~~~~~~
 Single value, type: ``string``.
 Default: ``None``

-The platform interface that this servo is attached to.
-Note that you can add
+Name of the platform this servo is connected to.
+The default value of ``None`` means the
-a ``servo_controllers:`` section to the ``hardware:`` section of your machine
-config that's used as the default platform for servos, so you only need to add
-the ``platform:`` section here if you have a servo that's not connected to your
-default servo platform.
-(In other words, you only need this here if you have
+default hardware platform will be used.
+You only need to change this if you have
-multiple different servo platforms at the same time in your machine.)
+multiple different hardware platforms in use and this coil is not connected
+to the default platform.

+See the :doc:`/hardware/platform` guide for details.

 positions:
 ~~~~~~~~~~